awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-cli-commands.md

 aws ssm add-tags-to-resource ^
     --resource-type "ManagedInstance" ^
     --resource-id "mi-0123456789abcdefg" ^
-    --tags "Key=Patch Group,Value=GroupValue"
+    --tags "Key=PatchGroup,Value=GroupValue"
 ```

 ------

 #### Task 3: Add a patch group to a patch baseline<a name="create-patch-group-cli-3"></a>

-Run the following command to associate a `Patch Group` tag value to the specified patch baseline\.
+Run the following command to associate a `PatchGroup` tag value to the specified patch baseline\.

 ------
 #### [ Linux & macOS ]